After the traveling exhibition "

 The exhibition also pays tribute to Jean Jacob, passionate about photography.

-In 1942, he worked briefly in a photo laboratory before being deported, in 1944, with his father, in the only French convoy to the Baltic countries, where he was assassinated.
+In 1942, he worked briefly in a photo laboratory before being deported in 1944 with his father on the only French convoy to the Baltic countries, where he was assassinated.

-His sisters will only learn of the circumstances in 1978.
+His sisters only learned of the circumstances in 1978.
 Several of his photographs, carefully preserved by the family, are presented here for the first time.

-In Citizen Kane, Orson Welles traces the life of a press magnate who, on his deathbed, utters a single enigmatic word: «rosebud».
-It will be discovered that he thus named his child’s sled.
-The «rosebud», the secret, of Simone Veil is the trio – or rather «the double duo», as Denise Vernay writes, which linked Milou and Denise and Milou and Simone.
+In Citizen Kane, Orson Welles retraces the life of a media mogul who, on his deathbed, utters one enigmatic word: rosebud.
+It will be discovered that he named his child’s sled this way.
+The "rosebud", the secret, of Simone Veil is the trio – or rather "the double duo", as Denise Vernay writes – that linked Milou and Denise and Milou and Simone.
 Milou had been deported to Auschwitz with Simone and their mother, Yvonne.
-A few months after having made a film and written Simone and her sisters, I wanted Marie Desplechin to adapt my story.
-Only Marie could hear and interpret with accuracy and heart the painful, overwhelming story of the Jacob sisters and write this magnificent scenario.
-Although I read few comic strips, I loved the work of the illustrator Fred Bernard on Robert Badinter’s grandmother, Idiss, then his beautiful adaptation of La Vie secrète des arbres.
-I love her elegant drawing and the subtle and tender pen of Marie Desplechin.
-Our editor Laurent Muller and I knew this successful casting.
+A few months after making a film and writing Simone and her sisters, I wanted Marie Desplechin to adapt my story.
+Only Marie could hear and interpret accurately and with heart the painful, moving story of the Jacob sisters and write this magnificent script.
+Although I read few comics, I loved the work of cartoonist Fred Bernard on Robert Badinter’s grandmother, Idiss, and then his beautiful adaptation of La Vie secrète des arbres.
+I love her elegant drawing and the subtle and tender style of Marie Desplechin.
+Our editor, Laurent Muller, and I knew about this successful casting.
 What luck for the Jacob sisters!

 Marie Desplechin accompanies the exhibition of the original comic strips with a text about Gilda and Pierre Gejdygier